-As a child, I developed an independent fascination for the body – I was so excited about anything to do with it.
-I was also brought up mainly by women which probably helped to fuel this I started to create narratives around the body.
-In my culture, a lot of emphasis is placed on going out and looking good, it is a hot environment –which also creates a sexual charge.
-I guess fashion for me was the closest thing which celebrated the body and that’s why I decided to study it.
+As a child, I developed an independent fascination for the body — I was so excited about anything to do with it.
+I was also brought up mainly by women which probably helped to fuel this.
+I started to create narratives around the body.
+In my culture, a lot of emphasis is placed on going out and looking good — it is a hot environment, which also creates a sexual charge.
+I guess fashion for me was the closest thing that celebrated the body and that’s why I decided to study it.

 How has your cultural background translated into your work?

 My work reflects a relationship between rural and urban culture, movements of people and the idea of migration, anthropology, history, cultural prejudice, a relationship with the earth.
 My work is a conversation, a constant state of discourse.

 You have a particular affinity to the city of Istanbul?

 For me, Istanbul has always been the centre of the world where ghosts still live on.
 The past, present and future converge in one city, sitting between Europe and Asia and the birthplace of the Byzantine and Ottoman empires.
 It is a completely unpredictable city, spontaneous, energising.
 It is a maritime city; its connection to water is important to me and I used to visit with my family during the winter months.
 My uncle settled in Istanbul and my father studied there, so it was the nearest cosmopolitan place to home.
 My mother was creative and very dextrous with her hands.
 My father studied as a computer programmer during the 1960s and then opened a restaurant.
 My grandfather owned an amazing art deco building in Nicosia, which was an inspiration to all of us as children.
 It combined a dance parlour, restaurant and cutural centre.

 How important were your studies at Central Saint Martins?